sendgrid/docs/source/Classroom/Troubleshooting/Authentication/my_emails_are_displaying_as_on_behalf_of_or_via_in_some_mail_clients.md

 By default, SendGrid signs all email with DKIM to improve deliverability with recipient domains.
-However, when using accounts that do not include sender authentication, this means that the domain in the 'from' field will not have the proper <acronym title="Domain Name System">DNS </acronym>record to authenticate the e-mail.
-Because of this, SendGrid inserts a Sender header as either sendgrid.me or sendgrid.info, and the e-mail can then be properly authenticated.
+However, when using accounts that do not include sender authentication, this means that the domain in the 'from' field will not have the proper <acronym title="Domain Name System">DNS </acronym>record to authenticate the email.
+Because of this, SendGrid inserts a Sender header as either sendgrid.me or sendgrid.info, and the email can then be properly authenticated.

 You can solve this display issue by matching the domain in your 'from' address to what you have set within your account sender authentication wherever possible.
 Additionally reverse DNS is available for Pro packages and above.